 This practice could be transferred to other types of troops.
 In the case of subversive units, simply by creating plans that did not imply a return.
 Which greatly saved resources, and, as a result, also increased efficiency.

 Approximately such a raid was conceived by the leaders of the Giretsu Kutaytai created at the end of 1944 - it was translated approximately as a "detachment of heroic paratroopers."
 The unit was originally made for the task of "suddenly breaking into the airfield and incapacitating as many damned B-29s as possible."

 But, while administrative red tape and training of personnel were going on, the Americans moved further and further.
 And the leadership planned to strike at one airfield, then at another.
 And time passed.
 And in the end, they decided that it was a shame to delay Okinawa further and it was time to attack right now - otherwise, you see, the war would end.

 Preparing for the final battle

 "Heroic paratroopers" was planned to put in 12 Ki-21 bombers.
 Saboteurs have expanded the background of the task.
-Now they should not just spoil the bombers, but help a large wave of kamikazes that were trying to hit the American fleet.
+Now they should not just spoil the bombers, but help a large wave of kamikazes who were trying to hit the American the fleet.
 The paratroopers had to do this by removing two important American airfields on Okinawa - Yomitan and Kaden, from a standing position.